-I’m going to let you in on a little secret of how I keep my world in order: Google.
+I’m going to let you in on a little secret of how I keep my world in order.

-To set up labels, click on the gear below you name and click on “Settings”
+To set up labels, click on the gear below your name and click on “Settings”

 Click on the second tab, “Labels,” and scroll down to the third bolded category where it says “Labels”.